On this page, you can find out about:

 Campaigns in Hampstead and Kilburn

-Since being selected as Labour’s candidate for the 2015 General Election, it has been an honour to spend so much time with local residents.
 I have a team of fantastic volunteers and organisers, with whom I knock on doors and talk with residents about local issues and national political choices several times a week.
-As a team, we’ve been able to have more than twenty thousand conversations with locals in the last eighteen months.
+As a team, we’ve been able to have more than thirty thousand conversations with locals in the last eighteen months.
 (If you want to join us, you’re very welcome at any time!)

 Through these conversations and other channels, I have learned about many serious local issues that are causing concern.
 Wherever possible, I support or set up campaigns to tackle these issues.
 Even where all I can do is bring the issue to the attention of the right people (maybe apply a little pressure), it’s been fantastic where it works.